-Most people only think of ice skating as a sport when the winter Olympics rolls around.
-However, indoor ice skating rinks allow for year-round skating.
-In fact, what could be better during a hot summer day than going into an ice-cold rink and enjoying yourself for a few hours?
+Ice skating is not just an Olympic sport or something that hockey players do.
+Indoor ice skating rinks allow for year-round fun, as well as outdoor rinks in the winter.
+(What’s better during a hot summer day than going into an ice-cold rink and enjoying yourself for a few hours?)

 Ice skating is great exercise.
-With this one activity you can stretch and strengthen your muscles, and it provides excellent aerobic training.
-Besides being such wonderful exercise, ice skating is also a lot of fun!
+You stretch and strengthen your muscles, and skating provides excellent aerobic training.
+Besides being a great workout, ice skating is also a lot of fun!

-Finding an activity that you enjoy makes it more likely you’ll actually do it regularly.
-The more often you go ice skating, the better it is for your family.
-Think about going ice skating twice a week and then doing some other form of exercise during other parts of the week.
+1. Finding an activity that you enjoy makes it more likely that you’ll actually do it regularly.
+Consider going ice skating twice a week and then doing some other form of exercise for the rest of the week.

-Even though ice skating takes some practice, it is something everyone in your family except infants can enjoy.
-Ice skating rinks have skates of every size to rent.
-If you go ice skating very often, however, you may save money by purchasing a pair for each family member whose feet are finished growing.
-Toddlers or children’s feet grow so quickly, however, that buying them their own ice skates may not be cost-effective.
+3. Even though ice skating takes some practice, it’s something everyone in your family, with the exception of really little babies, can partake in.
+Most rinks rent skates for a reasonable fee but if your family goes ice skating a lot, save money by purchasing a pair for each family member whose feet are finished growing.
+Toddlers’ and childrens’ feet grow so quickly that buying them their own ice skates may not be cost-effective.

 How to Avoid Ice Skating Injuries

-Your ice skates are also a type of safety equipment.
-How can that be?
-If the skates don’t fit properly, they will not support the ankles properly.
-If the ankles aren’t supported there is more likelihood that you’ll fall.
-Be sure to take the time to tie the laces correctly so you won’t trip on the laces and cause you to fall.
+2. Your ice skates are also a type of safety equipment.
+Why?
+If your skates don’t fit properly, they won’t support your ankles properly.
+If your ankles aren’t supported, it’s more likely that you’ll fall.
+Be sure to take the time to tie your laces properly – any seasoned skater or hockey player can show you the right way.

-Gloves can also be considered safety equipment.
-They will protect the fingers from injury as well as keeping them warm.
+4. Gloves will protect your fingers from injury, as well as keeping them warm.

 Learn how to fall correctly.
-Anyone teaching people to ice skate should teach you the proper way to fall.
-They will tell you to bend your knees and squat down whenever you think you’re going to fall.
+Bend your knees and squat down whenever you think you’re going to fall.
 Try to fall to the side and forward rather than leaning backwards.
-Protect your fingers by putting your hands in lap.
+Protect your fingers by putting your hands in your lap.

 Learning to stretch properly before getting onto the ice can also help you avoid injury.
 You never want to go out onto the ice ‘cold,’ meaning without having stretched and warmed up first.
-Stretch the leg muscles to elongate the hamstrings.
-Stretch to the sides to warm up the abdominals.
-All of the muscles of your body will be used in ice skating so you’ll want to be sure to stretch thoroughly.
+Stretch your hamstrings and stretch to the sides to warm up your abdominals.
+You will be using all of your muscles when you’re skating, so be sure to stretch thoroughly.

-You may not think about it, but ice skating while you’re tired can lead to injury.
-Head to the ice skating rink when you’re wide awake, uninjured and not exhausted.
+Avoid skating when you’re really tired.
+Head to rink when you’re wide awake, uninjured, and not exhausted.
 Being prepared to skate mentally can also help you avoid injury.

-Avoiding ice skating injuries is similar to avoiding injury in any exercise.
-You want to be sure you have the proper safety equipment, stretch and warm up your muscles before beginning, as well as learn from a qualified instructor.
-These are all ways to avoid getting hurt when going ice skating.
+Avoiding ice skating injuries is similar to avoiding injury when doing other forms of exercise.
+You want to be sure that you have the proper safety equipment and stretch and warm up your muscles before beginning.
+Consider enrolling yourself and your kids in a class or hiring a private instructor for one-on-one lessons.